 Throttling Valves

-If a throttling value is desired, install it in the discharge line.
-Use a value as large as the largest pipe in the line to minimize friction losses.
-Never install a throttling value in the suction line.
+If a throttling valve is desired, install it in the discharge line.
+Use a valve as large as the largest pipe in the line to minimize friction losses.
+Never install a throttling valve in the suction line.

 Check Valves